henriqueccmac/SchellingModel/README.md

 ### Outputs

-After running the simulation, the model provides visual and statistical outputs:
+After running the simulation, the model provides visual a output:

 - **Grid Visualization:** Displays the state of the grid with different colors representing different agent classes, empty spaces, and stuck agents.
-To run the model and calculate Moran's I and Homogeneity metrics, follow the instructions in the jupyter notebook in the git repository.